TingchenFu/tingchenfu.github.io/_pages/about.md

 # 🔥 News
+- *2023.05*: &nbsp;🎉🎉 I got one paper accepted by the findings of EMNLP'23.
+Thanks for my colleborators!
+See you at Singapore.
 - *2023.05*: &nbsp;🎉🎉 I got one paper accepted by KDD'23.
 Thanks for my colleborators!
 See you at Longbeach.
 - *2023.05*: &nbsp;🎉🎉 I got two papers accepeted by ACL and the findings of ACL.
 Thanks for my colleborators!
 - *2023.02*: &nbsp;🎉🎉 Join the Tencent AI Lab as an research intern, advised by Dr. Lemao Liu